daniwe4/vansible/README.md

 # VANSIBLE
 **The aim of this project is to provide developers with a fast and uncomplicated development environment.**
 **For this, Vagrant and Ansible will be used in combination to provide various virtual machines with different software.**
-**The developers should be able to take all the settings via a central configuration file.**
+**The developers should be able to do all their settings in a central configuration file.**

 ## Usage
 ### Software Requirements